 Required Reading

-contravariant vectors (columns) as per Einstein index notation.
-You create
+upper indices for vectors (contravarient vectors) as per Einstein index

 In mathematics, especially in applications of linear algebra to physics, the Einstein notation